 Polar pattern images from Wikipedia by Wikimedia Commons user Galak76

-(Microphones are facing top of blog page)
+(Microphones are facing the top of blog page)

 Omnidirectional (used to pick up ambient, public, natural sound)